The Voyager Missions

 A total of 115 images are encoded in analog form, including the Great Wall of China, telescopes, sunsets, elephants, an airport, a train, a breastfeeding mother, dolphins and images of the human sex organs.

 The beauty of this mission is that the timing of the mission took advantage of a rare planetary alignment that only happens every 175 years, along with “gravity-assist” boosts from passing by planets that minimized the fuel needed.

-Discoveries by Voyager
+Discoveries by The Voyager Missions